wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 ![Prometheus query](images/prometheus_sample.png)

-## How PromQL Queries Can Differ in Wavefront.
+## How PromQL Queries Can Differ in Wavefront

 Wavefront supports most PromQL functions and operators out of the box.
 There are a small number of differences.